rainzne/3D-Game/README.md

 Simply was the first one that pop in the babylonjs documentation ( i kinda forgot about havok till the 05/02 so.. ) Will probably update to include havok instead of CANNON because for a method that i realy wish was avaible was the rotateWall didnt know how to work with the CANNON physic so I did it on my own ( take inspiration from a past project for it )

-future work : I think we will need something to make editing level easier and faster
+future work : I think we will need something to make editing level easier and faster, need to implements models, mouvements ect
 ## Technical Implementation

 ### Core Technologies